-With this handy “Dutch Holidays 2023” list, you can plan your trip more effectively in 2023.
-Find quieter times, or plan to include popular events.
-You’ll find up-to-date events and school holidays in this list.
+With this handy “Dutch Holidays 2024” list, you can plan your trip more effectively in 2024.
+Find quieter times, or plan to include popular events in your trip.
+You’ll find up-to-date event dates and school holidays in this list.

-Whether you’re planning to visit during flower season or gay pride or looking for quieter times instead, this post is written for you.
+Whether you’re planning to visit during flower season or the canal parade or looking for quieter times instead, this post is written for you.

 Table of Contents

-School holidays in The Netherlands mean high season, more expensive flights, accommodation, and busier attractions.
+School holidays in The Netherlands mean the high season has arrived, more expensive flights, accommodations, and busier attractions.
 And not just the summer holiday.
 All holidays stand for increased prices, even in Autumn.

-Because the Dutch have more holiday leave than most countries in the world (up to 8 weeks per year), they will take a lot of day trips apart from their proper vacations.
-Meaning most tourist attractions in the country will be super busy.
+Because the Dutch have more holiday leave than most countries in the world (up to 8 weeks per year), they will take a lot of short trips apart from their proper vacations.
+This means most tourist attractions in the country will be super busy.

 From late March to early May, flower season in Holland is a favorite time for many visitors.
 Who wouldn’t want to see these gorgeous tulips in full bloom?